TheHive-Project/TheHiveDocs/TheHive4/Installation/README.md

 ## Choose and install attachment storage

 Files uploaded in TheHive (in *task logs* or in *observables*) can be stores in localsystem, in a Hadoop filesystem (recommended) or in the graph database.

-The localsystem can't be used on a cluster setup and the latter is discouraged as it has performance issue on large file.
+For standalone production and test servers , we recommends using local filesystem.
+If you think about building a cluster with TheHive, use Hadoop filesystem.

 ### Option 1: Local filesystem